mohd-faizy/Probabilistic-Deep-Learning-with-TensorFlow/01_The TensorFlow_Probability_library/README.md

 <tf.Tensor: shape=(2,), dtype=float32, numpy=array([-0.9162907, -0.6931472], dtype=float32)>
 ```

-### :triangular_flag_on_post: Que :one: What is the shape of the Tensor that is returned from the following call to the sample method :question:
+### :triangular_flag_on_post: Que :one: What is the shape of the Tensor that is returned from the following call to the sample method:question::question::question:

 ```python
 import tensorflow_probability as tfp